kahshiuhtang/orcanet-go/README.md

 ---

 10. Route /sendTransaction with a POST Request, must send the transaction and a signed version of the transaction.
-The body should be an octet-stream of the json object that is described below in the request body.
+The body should be an octet-stream of the json object that is described below in the Request Body.

-REQUEST BODY: NONE
+Request Body: NONE
 ```json
 {
     "bytes": "bytes[]",